Scottish Castles Experience

 • Admire the ancient tapestries at Fyvie Castle

-• Learn about Britain’s last land fought battle at Culloden
+• Learn about Britain’s last land-fought battle at Culloden

 Your tour heads further north and starts the day with a visit to Fyvie Castle.
 Fyvie Castle dates back to the 13th century and has a fine collection of arms and armour as well as 17th-century tapestries.

-In the afternoon, we continue to Culloden Battlefield, where the final Jacobite Raising came to a harrowing end, bringing on the persecution of the Highland way of life.
+In the afternoon, we continue to Culloden Battlefield, where the final Jacobite Rising came to a harrowing end, bringing on the persecution of the Highland way of life.
 Walk around this eerie, flat, and tragic landscape and pay tribute to those who lost their lives at the last battle fought on British soil.

 Day 4